John Argyris

 Johann Hadjiargyris FRS (Greek: Ιωάννης Χατζιαργύρης; 19 August 1913 – 2 April 2004) was a Greek pioneer of computer applications in science and engineering, among the creators of the finite element method (FEM), and later Professor at the University of Stuttgart and Director of the Institute of Structural Mechanics and Dynamics in Aerospace Engineering.

 Education

 He was born in Volos, Greece but the family moved to Athens where he was educated in the Classical Gymnasium.

-He studied civil engineering for four years in the National Technical University of Athens and then in the Technische Hochschule in Munich (now Technische Universität München), receiving his Engineering Diploma in 1936.
+He studied civil engineering for four years at the National Technical University of Athens and then at the Technische Hochschule München (now Technical University of Munich), receiving his Engineering Diploma in 1936.

 Following his escape from Nazi Germany he completed his Doctorate at ETH Zurich in 1942.

 Career

 His first job was at the Gollnow company in Stettin, where he was involved among other things in high radio transmitter masts.
 In 1943, he joined the research department of the Royal Aeronautical Society in England.
 Starting from 1949 he was lecturer in aeronautical engineering at the Imperial College London of the University of London, where he assumed a chair in 1955.

 In 1959, Argyris was appointed a professor at the Technische Hochschule in Stuttgart (today University of Stuttgart) and director of the Institute of Structural Mechanics and Dynamics in Aerospace Engineering.
 He created the Aeronautical and Astronautical Campus of the University of Stuttgart as focal point for applications of digital computers and electronics.

 Argyris was involved in and developed to a large extent the Finite Element Method along with Ray William Clough and Olgierd Zienkiewicz after an early mathematical pre-working of Richard Courant.